jonretting/geforce-driver-check/README.md

 CONFIGURE:
 ----------
-- Specify default download folder by changing DOWNLOAD_PATH="/path" or use the -d option (use only linux/cygwin paths) fallback is /cygdrive/c/Users/current-user=name/Downloads as fallback
+- Specify default download folder by changing DOWNLOAD_PATH="/path" @cr or use the -d option (use only linux/cygwin paths) @cr fallback is /cygdrive/c/Users/current-user=name/Downloads as fallback
 - Specify your root os path if different than ROOT_PATH="/cygdrive/c"

 OPTIONS: